Executive Policy #9

 Upon receiving a naming request, within 30 days the Chair of the Facilities Names Committee will convene the committee to consider the request, and the committee will make a recommendation to the President.
 Special requests that require a quick response may be handled by the committee between standing meetings via conference call or other electronic communication.

 When the Facilities Names Committee recommends a name for a minor facility, the committee's recommendation will include: the proposed full name of the facility and a proposed Registrar's Code if appropriate.
 This information is forwarded to the President who makes the decision.
-Formal acknowledgement of the President's decision will be sent by the President's Office to the FNC Chair, with copies to the original requester, appropriate Vice President and Dean (if applicable), and the Offices of Capital Planning and Development and Finance and Administration.
+Formal acknowledgement of the President's decision will be sent by the President's Office to the FNC Chair, with copies to the original requester, appropriate Vice President and Dean (if applicable), and the Offices of Facilities Services, Capital and Finance and Administration.

 When the Facilities Names Committee recommends a name for a major facility, the committee's recommendation will include the proposed full name, proposed signage, and proposed Registrar's code as is appropriate.
 This information is forwarded to the President who decides whether to accept the recommendation.

 - If the President decides not to accept the recommendation, the President shall inform the committee chair who will in turn inform the party(ies) who made the request.

 If the President decides to accept the committee's recommendation of a permanent name for a major facility, he/she will forward the recommendation to the University Regents for approval.
 If a recommendation is forwarded to the Board of Regents, the President will inform the Chair of the Facilities Names Committee who in turn will inform the party(ies) who made the request.

 See the Facilities Naming Process Flow Chart